-Bertrand De Goth the Archbishop of Bordeaux and local Gascon lad was chosen as Pope in 1305 taking the title Clement V. After delaying his departure from his castle at Villandraut for three years he finally settled in Avignon to begin a period of almost 70 years when rival popes reigned in France and Italy.
+Bertrand De Goth, the Archbishop of Bordeaux and local Gascon lad, was chosen as Pope in 1305 taking the title Pope Clement V. After delaying his departure from his castle at Villandraut for three years, he finally settled in Avignon to begin a period of almost 70 years when rival popes reigned in France and Italy.

-Perhaps today they would be titled ’Special Advisors’ and appointed by a new administration to ensure that the civil service delivered on political decisions and that public announcements were delivered on ‘good days for bad news‘.
-In any event, given the title of ’Cardinal Nephew’ and the revenues commensurate with such high office they were able to construct substantial castles within easy commuting distance of their patron’s palace at Villandraut.
-Today, one, at Budos, is a substantial ruin as is another at Blanquefort, Another, at La Trave has little remaining above ground but the Chateau at Fargues de Langon has recently benefited from substantial renovation by the family owning the LVH luxury goods brand while the fifth was Roquetaillarde which is not only in an excellent state of repair but is open to visit most days during the summer.
-Incidentally the same family have occupied the fortress for the last 700 years -since the days of the Avignon Popes.
+Perhaps today they would be titled ’Special Advisors’ and appointed by a new administration to ensure that the civil service delivered on political decisions, and that public announcements were delivered on ‘good days for bad news‘.
+In any event, given the title of ’Cardinal Nephew’ and the revenues commensurate with such high office, they were able to construct substantial castles within easy commuting distance of their patron’s palace at Villandraut.
+Today, one at Budos is a substantial ruin as is another at Blanquefort.
+Another, at La Trave, has little remaining above ground but the Chateau at Fargues de Langon has recently benefited from substantial renovation by the family owning the LVMH luxury goods brand while the fifth was Roquetaillade which is not only in an excellent state of repair but is open to visitors most days during the summer.
+Incidentally, the same family has occupied the fortress for the last 700 years -since the days of the Avignon Popes.

 These reminders of a medieval world offer a tangible connection to a time past when the Church was the greatest power in the land and its servants the wealthiest local citizens.